Cross Species Functional Alignment

 theme_bw()

 Here we can see that the 5xFAD logFC are pretty small in general.
 The correlations are relatively weak and driven by individual genes that have relatively large changes (e.g. Heatr4, Nirp1a, Rpl39l).
-If we compare a different module, say STGblue, we can see a stronger relationship between the mouse and human expression.
+If we compare a different module, say STGblue, we can see a stronger relationship between mouse and human expression changes.

 R